Easy DIY Floating Shelves & Desk for an Awkward Nook

 This project only took an afternoon to complete and we are so happy with how it all turned out.
 What used to be an awkward nook is now one of our favorite features in Attley's room.
 Plus, it gives her additional storage AND a small desk.

-floating shelves and desk in colorful room
+diy floating shelves and desk in corner of colorful girl's bedroom

 35 Comments